pymupdf/PyMuPDF/docs/recipes-common-issues-and-their-solutions.rst

 .. note:: For **incremental saves,** solution 1. has an unpleasant implication: it will bloat the update delta, because it changes so many things and, in addition, stores the **cleaned contents uncompressed**.
 So, if you use :meth:`Page.clean_contents` you should consider **saving to a new file** with (at least) *garbage=3* and *deflate=True*.

 **Solution 3.** is completely under your control and only does the minimum corrective action.
-There exists a handy low-level utility function which you can use for this.
+There is a handy low-level utility function which you can use for this.
 Suggested procedure:

 * **Prepend** the missing stacking command by executing *fitz.TOOLS._insert_contents(page, b"q\n", False)*.
 * **Append** an unstacking command by executing *fitz.TOOLS._insert_contents(page, b"\nQ", True)*.